para-droid-ai/scratchpad/README.md

 # Scratchpad

 Scratchpad is a user-defined framework designed for a sophisticated AI assistant capable of deep reasoning and providing insightful responses to user inquiries.
 The framework works as a form of "user/machine" calibration, with a focus on user-context and user-intent.
-This README provides an overview, installation instructions, usage guidelines, and contribution information.
+The "power" is in seeing your ideas broken down logically from A to B to Z. This README provides an overview, installation instructions, usage guidelines, and contribution information.

 ## Table of Contents
 - [Overview](#overview)